YouTube , released 20. 5. 2022, updated 9. 11. 2022

-This post is an expanded translation of my lecture notes from a Randomized and Approximation Algorithms course and is meant to be a more detailed explanation of the topics covered in my video about BEST-SAT.
+This post is an expanded translation of my lecture notes from a Randomized and Approximation Algorithms course that I took, and a more detailed explanation of the topics covered in my video about BEST-SAT.

 An example problem could be minimum spanning trees:

 - input instances: set of all weighted graphs

 - permissible inputs: spanning trees for the given weighted graph